bcms/starters/gatsby/e-commerce/README.md

 </h3>
 <p>
   The website is optimized for performance.
-It supports lazy loading for images to ensure faster page loads, especially with a large number of restaurant.
+It supports lazy loading for images to ensure faster page loads, especially with a large number of recipes.
 </p>
 <img width="743" alt="image" src="https://github.com/bcms/starters/assets/15079459/3d2a47a6-d47d-41e9-86f5-ec038c1bc1a6">